-The modern.toronto is a not for profit foundation that plans to host five shows annually that will feature contemporary abstract painting.
-The objective of the museum is to bring ambitious international art to Toronto not previously seen in this city.
+The modern.toronto is a not-for-profit foundation exhibiting contemporary abstract art.
+The objective of the gallery is to bring ambitious international art to Toronto not previously seen in this city.

-The modern.toronto will complement Toronto’s existing institutions and will make a notable contribution to the city’s art scene.
+The modern.toronto complements Toronto’s existing institutions and makes a notable contribution to the city’s art scene.

 Distinguished Professor Emeritus of Art History and Philosophy at the State University of New York at Stony Brook

-For more details and/or to be on our e-mail list contact:
+For more details or to join our e-mail list contact: